Vermont Hospitals 101

 I encourage every legislator to visit your local hospital, learn about its contributions and challenges, meet the leaders and clinicians.
 And please call on us at VAHHS any time.
 We stand ready to answer questions, tell the hospitals’ important stories and work with all of you to make sure our state’s top-ranked health care system stays strong and innovative.

-• One of Vermont’s hospitals is an academic medical center and children’s hospital, providing complex care to patients and training for health care providers.
-It has trained 32% of Vermont’s physicians, including 40% of Vermont’s primary care physicians.
+Only one of Vermont’s hospitals—University of Vermont Medical Center—is an academic medical center and children’s hospital, providing complex care to patients and training for health care providers.
+UVMMC has trained 32% of Vermont’s physicians, including 40% of Vermont’s primary care physicians.

-• Seven of Vermont’s hospitals are designated by the State of Vermont to provide psychiatric inpatient care.
-(Not shown on map: Vermont Psychiatric Care Hospital)
+Seven of Vermont’s hospitals are designated by the State of Vermont to provide psychiatric inpatient care.
+Two of these hospitals are freestanding psychiatric hospitals—Brattleboro Retreat and Vermont Psychiatric Care Hospital (not shown on the map).

 We collaborate to make